soyart/depgraph/README.md

-# depgraph
+# soydepend-go

-depgraph is a simple, Go generic map-based dependency graph implementation.
+soydepend is a simple, Go generic map-based dependency graph implementation.
 It supports multi-dependencies, deep dependencies, autoremove features, etc.

-Any `comparable` types can be used as nodes in depgraph.
+Any `comparable` types can be used as nodes in soydepend.

 ## Features